ScGET-seq: Dimension reduction, visualization and clustering

 Each of the matrices are filtered of shared regions and then normalized and log2 transformed.
 Linear dimension reduction is done using principal component analysis (PCA).
 Groups of cells are identified using a k-NN algorithm and Leiden algorithm.
 Finally, the four matrices are combined using matrix factorization and UMAP reduction.

 Cell identification annotation

-There are two approaches to cell identity annotation: Anotation based on feature annotation of ATAC peaks, and annotation based on integration with reference scRNA-seq data.
+There are two approaches to cell identity annotation: Annotation based on feature annotation of ATAC peaks, and annotation based on integration with reference scRNA-seq data.

 Applications

 Current

 By using the ratio of Tn5 to TnH signals, quantitative values describing how quickly and in what direction chromatin remodelling is taking place can be calculated (chromatin velocity).
 By isolating regions that are most dynamic and identifying which transcription factors bind there, chromatin velocity can be used to infer the dynamic epigenetic processes happening within a given cell and the contributions of various transcription factors to those processes.